websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/understanding-the-publication-process.md

 ### Export Phase

 During *Export*, your publication configuration is processed and necessary/obligatory<!--w/c--> referenced entities are gathered.
-Then everything is processed into the instance's own file format, per publication parameters,<!--necessary clause?--> which is either stored locally or transferred to the remote live DXP instance.
+Then everything is processed into the instance's own file format, per publication parameters, and is either stored locally or transferred to the remote live DXP instance.

 ### Validation Phase